Veeam Backup & Replication vs Zerto comparison

 Find out what your peers are saying about Veeam Backup & Replication vs. Zerto and other solutions.
 Updated: May 2024.

-Veeam Backup & Replication is ranked 1st in Backup and Recovery with 328 reviews while Zerto is ranked 2nd in Backup and Recovery with 235 reviews.
+Veeam Backup & Replication is ranked 1st in Disaster Recovery (DR) Software with 329 reviews while Zerto is ranked 2nd in Disaster Recovery (DR) Software with 236 reviews.
 Veeam Backup & Replication is rated 8.6, while Zerto is rated 9.0.
 The top reviewer of Veeam Backup & Replication writes "Beneficial pricing model, user friendly interface, and many free features".
 On the other hand, the top reviewer of Zerto writes "Gives us business continuity capabilities during hurricane season and in case of ransomware".
 Veeam Backup & Replication is most compared with Acronis Cyber Protect, Azure Backup, Rubrik, Veritas NetBackup and NAKIVO Backup & Replication, whereas Zerto is most compared with VMware SRM, Rubrik, Commvault Cloud, Dell RecoverPoint for Virtual Machines and VMware Cloud Disaster Recovery.
 See our Veeam Backup & Replication vs. Zerto report.